What is the Coefficient of Variation?

 Steps to Calculate Coefficient of Variation in Excel

 You can use the steps below to calculate the CV for our sample.
-Make sure to have the sample data from here so you can try it yourself.
+Make sure to have the sample data from here to try it yourself.

 =STDEV.P(A1:E1)/AVERAGE(A1:E1)